The author writes on a variety of topics based on his own life experience and research.

 Consider practicing breathing techniques like Anuloma, Kapalbhati, and Bhastrica, meditation, and asanas such as Standing Head to Knee Pose (Dandayamana Janu Sirshasana), Plough Pose (Halasana), and Shoulder Stand (Sarvangasana).

 As you see, it’s possible to live a happy life even with a disease like schizophrenia.
 Just get all the treatments needed, don’t isolate yourself, and allow your family to support and help you.
-Also, spread a word and let others know that schizophrenia doesn’t mean the end of life.
+Also, spread the word and let others know that schizophrenia doesn’t mean the end of life.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.